How to Register a Limited Partnership in Ontario

 1. It is run by a general partner with unlimited liability and supported by another limited partner(s)

-2. The primary or general partner draws the largest share of the earnings to counterbalance his or her increased risk and contribution
+2. The primary or general partner draws the largest share of the earnings to counterbalance his or her increased risk, personal liability and contribution

-3. Limited partners volunteer capital but have no involvement in company management
+3. Limited partners volunteer capital but have no involvement in management of the company

 4. Limited partners are liable proportionate to the amount of capital they invest in the partnership